by Jim Winkle, updated 13-Feb-2022A version of this article originally appeared in the Oct/Nov 2003 edition of the Bay Creek Bulletin.

 One other positive point about the 125FX is that it was sold through 2011!
 This means parts will be readily available for some time, and in fact seem to be even in 2020.

-I'm happy to answer any questions or show you our tankless heater; contact me.
+Thanks for reading; please let me know if it was helpful!
+I'm also happy to answer any questions or show you our tankless heater.